dtjm/samx.io/content/post/designing-go-libraries.md

 title = "Designing libraries in Go"
 +++

-I am not a Go expert, but in the past few years I've collected some ideas of what makes a Go library easy to use.
-Here are a few humble suggestions I have for you, the aspiring Go library designer, which you can use to bring joy and delight to your users.
+I am not a Go expert, but over the past few years I've collected some ideas of what makes a Go library easy to use.

-## Keep it primitive

-The more of your library's surface area is tightly coupled to your library, the more trouble your users will have if they want to make it cooperate with the other libraries in their toolbox.

-As a rule of thumb, your library should prefer to pass data to and from your user in terms of primitive data types, if it makes sense.

-If it doesn't make sense to do so, you may be tempted to create a struct to organize the data that goes between your code and your user's code.

 ## Avoid package-level state